polterguy/polterguy.github.io/tutorials/use-case-translation/index.md

 # Wrapping up

-If you want to be a little bit advanced, you might want to create *one addition* HTTP endpoint for retrieving the contents of both your tables, where you apply some HTTP Cache-Control, in addition to some server side caching.
+If you want to be a little bit advanced, you might want to create *one additional* HTTP endpoint for retrieving the contents of both your tables, where you apply some HTTP Cache-Control, in addition to some server side caching.
 If you [buy a license](https://servergardens.com/buy/), and [asks me nicely](mailto:thomas@servergardens.com), maybe I'll send you some code illustrating how to do this.
 This of course, makes your HTTP GET endpoints a gazillion